Cartman Gets an Anal Probe: Production

 The pilot episode was written by creators Matt Stone and Trey Parker, the latter of whom served as director; it was made on a budget of $300,000.
 Similarly to Parker and Stone's Christmas shorts, the original pilot was animated entirely with traditional cut-paper stop-motion animation techniques.
 This laborious process involved creating hundreds of construction paper cutouts—including individual mouth shapes and many of the characters in several different sizes—and photographing every frame of the show with an overhead camera, to the dialogue that had been recorded earlier.
 Assistants helped with the cutting and pasting of the cutouts, while the animation was primarily done by Parker, Stone and animation director Eric Stough.
 The episode took about three months to complete, with the animation done in a small room at Celluloid Studios in Denver, Colorado, during the summer of 1996.
 Additional animation techniques involved creating the starry night sky by putting holes into a black posterboard and illuminating it from behind, and having the pooling of Kenny's blood simulated by drawing an initial dot with a red marker pen, and drawing more to it with every frame.
 The characters who are not speaking rarely move, which was done to save time in the animation process.

 The finished pilot was 28 minutes long, which was too long to air, as Parker and Stone did not realize that more time should be allowed for television commercials during the half-hour spot reserved for an episode on Comedy Central.
 In order to shorten the episode to 22 minutes, the creators cut out about ten minutes' worth of material and added back another three minutes in order to tie up the changed storyline.
 For example, in the original pilot, Cartman flatulates fire after some older kids feed him hot tamales, while in the shortened version, he does so because of the alien probe implanted inside him.
 Other scenes focused more heavily on the character Pip; the scene in the pilot where he is introduced was later reused for the series' fifth episode "An Elephant Makes Love to a Pig", in its original cutout animation form.
-The storyline additions were created with the use of computer animation, and all subsequent episodes of the series have been computer animated.
+The storyline additions were created with the use of computer animation, and all subsequent episodes of the series have been computer-animated.
 While the creators' aim was for the computer animation to visually simulate the cardboard cut-out animation, the techniques were not perfected until later in the series, and as a result, the two styles of animation are easily distinguishable in the pilot.
+When the episode was re-rendered in HD in 2009 along with all the other episodes made at that point, the computer animated segments were updated to resemble more closely to the original cut-out animation, and are harder to distinguish.